MohammedRaji/bloggerable/src/_docs/content/getting-started.md

   </tbody>
 </table>

-## Tooling setup
+## Build tools

 We uses [Grunt](https://gruntjs.com/) for its build system.
 To use our build system, you’ll need the source files and Node.

-Follow these steps:
+### Tooling setup

 1. [Download and install Node.js](https://nodejs.org/download/), which we use to manage our dependencies.
 2. Install `grunt-cli` globally with `npm install -g grunt-cli`.